-Macy's sinks as discounts to clear inventory backfire, tourism drops
+Macy's shares sink as discounts to clear inventory hurt, tourism drops

 Macy’s executives reassured investors on a post-earnings call Wednesday that the company is in “active discussions” with vendors and suppliers to mitigate tariffs and minimize customer impact in 2019 as much as possible.

-Analysts said the temporary tariff reprieve would not benefit retailers greatly.
+Analysts said the temporary tariff reprieve would likely not benefit retailers greatly.

 “Only a small percentage of soft-good tariffs are actually getting delayed until December 15th and none have been removed yet,” UBS analyst Jay Sole wrote in a note, adding that, of the approximately 789 apparel and footwear categories on the original latest list of tariffs, only 17% have had tariffs delayed.